The subject of

 3. Big expansion tank, 1.5 liters.
 A bit more fluid in the system and easier to work with when the engine is hot.
 I have a Mulberry on one car and a Griffin on the other.
 I do not shirk on size.
 They are both large (1 to 1.5 liters) The Mulberry is canted at the bottom so that it sits vertically on the Morgan bulkhead and that forces more air into it.
 Admittedly the RDR (RON Davis Racing) rads cool better than the Griffin, but they are diffiuclt to fit because of their depth in the case of my bigger Plus 8..

-This combo gets us through absolutely anything without a problem, at least in North America and Europe.
+This combo gets us through absolutely anything without a problem, at least in North America (up to 108F) and Europe (up to 42C).